This page provides information on the Displacement control attribute set that can be added to meshes.

 Displacement bounds – Controls how the minimum and maximum allowable values of the displacement texture are determined.
 For more information, see the Texture Boundaries example below.

 Automatic – V-Ray automatically determines the minimum and maximum values allowed for the displacement texture.

 Explicit – Allows you to set the minimum and maximum values manually.

 When using image sequences and/or images with tiles (e.g. UDIM/UVTILE) for displacement, use Explicit displacement bounds and set the range of positive and negative values manually.
-If Automatic is used instead, negative values will be clipped and the displacement will not work as expected.
+If Automatic is used instead, negative values are clipped and the displacement does not work as expected.

 Min/Max value – These two options allow you to specify custom boundaries for the displaced geometry.
 By default is limited to values between 0 and 1.

 Example: Displacement Shift

 Note that the Displacement Shift parameter is an absolute value in world units.
 If you change the Displacement Amount, you will probably need to adjust the Displacement Shift too.